The Martian (Weir novel): Plot summary

 In the year 2035, the crew of NASA's Ares 3 mission have arrived at Acidalia Planitia for a planned month-long stay on Mars.
 After only six sols, an intense dust and wind storm threatens to topple their Mars Ascent Vehicle (MAV), which would trap them on the planet.
 During the hurried evacuation, an antenna tears loose and impales astronaut Mark Watney, a botanist and engineer, also disabling his spacesuit radio.
 He is flung out of sight by the wind and presumed dead.
 As the MAV teeters dangerously, mission commander Melissa Lewis has no choice but to take off without completing the search for Watney.

 However, Watney is not dead.
 His injury proves relatively minor, but with no long-range radio, he cannot communicate with anyone.
 He must rely on his own resourcefulness to survive.
 He begins a log of his experiences.
 His philosophy is to "work the problem", solving each challenge in turn as it confronts him.
-With food a critical, though not immediate, problem, he begins growing potatoes in the crew's Martian habitat (the Hab), and uses an iridium catalyst to separate hydrogen gas from surplus hydrazine fuel, which he then burns to generate water for the plants.
+With food a critical, though not immediate, problem, he begins growing potatoes in the crew's Martian habitat, the Hab.
+He uses an iridium catalyst to separate hydrogen gas from surplus hydrazine fuel, which he then burns to generate water for the plants.

 NASA eventually discovers that Watney is alive when satellite images of the landing site show evidence of his activities; NASA personnel begin devising ways to rescue him, but withhold the news of his survival from the rest of the Ares 3 crew, on their way back to Earth aboard the Hermes spacecraft, so as not to distract them.